-The student must file a proposed program of study indicating which courses will be used to fulfill the degree requirements by the end of the second year in the program.
-The student's dissertation advisor, PhD Advising Committee, and the GSC must approve the proposed program of study.
+The student must file a proposed program of study indicating which courses will be used to fulfill the degree requirements together with the Final EKL and PhD Thesis Proposal.
+The student's dissertation advisor, ACom, and the GSC must approve the proposed program of study.